 - Verification matrix containing entries for all OSS requirements and specifications.
-The verification method: inspection, demonstration, analysis or test shall be identified for every OSS requirement.
-Final compliance status will be included. - Analysis reports where the verification method has been identified as "test" or "analysis". - Non-compliance reports.
+Methods, inspections, demonstration, analysis or test, shall be identified for every OSS requirement.
+Final compliance status will be included. - Analysis reports where the verification method has been identified as "test" or "analysis". - · Non-compliance reports.

-5 Verification of Data Processing, Products and User Services scientific community.
+5 Verification of Data Processing, Products and User Services

-The Data Management System provides the functionality necessary to process the raw image data into usable data products, and to make those data products accessible to the Rubin
+The Data Management System provides the functionality necessary to process the raw image data into usable data products, and to make those data products accessible to the Rubin scientific community.